XMU-Kuangnan-Fang-Team/GENetLib/README.md

 plot_res|bool, "True" or "False", whether or not to show the line plot of residuals with the number of neural network epochs. plot_beta|bool, "True" or "False", whether or not to show the graph of predicted functions.
 ##### Value
-The function "SNPGE" outputs a tuple including training results of the neural network.
+The function "FuncGE" outputs a tuple including training results of the neural network.
 - Residual of the training set.
 - Residual of the validation set.
 - C index(y is survival) or R2(y is continuous or binary) of the training set.